hackoregon/civicu-pythonii-summer-2017/Homework/README.md

 Optional: Research additional virtual environment functionality through packages like virtualwrapper and Anaconda

-(hint: Becareful not to nest your environments)
+(hint: Be careful not to nest your environments)

 Target date for review: Monday, 07-31-17